UACCM

 Return of Title IV Funds

-The following governs the return of Title IV funds disbursed for students at UACCM as specified in Section 484B of the Higher Education Act.
-This policy applies to students receiving any Title IV funds, which includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans (Subsidized, Unsubsidized, and/or Parent PLUS loans) who officially withdraw, stop attending, drop out, are expelled, take a qualified leave of absence or fail to return from an approved leave of absence.
+The following governs the return of Title IV funds disbursed for students at UACCM as specified in Section 484B of the Higher Education Act and the amended Final Rules of 34 CFR 668.2 as published on January 3, 2025.
+This policy applies to students receiving any Title IV funds, which includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans (Subsidized and Unsubsidized) who officially withdraw, stop attending, are administratively withdrawn, are expelled, take a qualified leave of absence, or fail to return from an approved leave of absence.

 A student’s withdrawal date is the earliest of:

-• the date the student began the institution's withdrawal process or officially notified the institution, verbally or in writing, of intent to withdraw; or
+• The date the student began the institution’s withdrawal process or officially notified the institution, in writing, of intent to withdraw; or

 • The date the institution determines is related to special circumstances if those special circumstances prevent a student from beginning the withdrawal process.

-A student is no longer considered withdrawn if any of the following apply:
+A student enrolled in modules is not considered withdrawn if any of the following apply:

-• The student completes all requirements for graduation before completing the days scheduled to complete in the period; or
+• The student completes all requirements for graduation before the period ends; or

-• The student completes one or more modules that comprise 49% of more of the number of days in the payment period or a least have-time enrollment; or
+• The student completes one or more modules that comprise 49% of more of the number of days in the payment period or a least half-time enrollment; or

 • The institution obtains written confirmation that the student will resume attendance at a later point in the period.